Soldiers of Aryan Culture

-The Soldiers of Aryan Culture (SAC), sometimes referred to as Soldiers of the Aryan Culture and Soldiers of an Aryan Culture, is a large American white supremacist prison gang.
+The Soldiers of Aryan Culture (SAC), sometimes referred to erroneously as Soldiers of the Aryan Culture or Soldiers of an Aryan Culture, is a large white supremacist prison gang in the United States.

-Initially based in Utah, SAC has since spread across the nation, having members in several states across the United States as well as the federal prison system.
+Initially based in its founding location of Utah, SAC has since branched out across the nation, now having members in several state correctional facilities along with the federal prison system.

 History

 American prisoner Tracy David "Tinman" Swena founded the Soldiers of Aryan Culture in 1997.
-According to Tracy Swena's brother, Steve, Tracy had been influenced to establish a white power group after an Aryan Brotherhood affiliate introduced him to white supremacist literature sometime in the mid-to-late 1990s.
-Prior to that, Steve Swena alleges that his brother was a non-racist who was once a part of a multi-racial street gang and an avid fan of hip hop music.
+According to Tracy Swena's brother, Steve Swena, Tracy had been influenced to establish a white power group after an Aryan Brotherhood affiliate introduced him to white supremacist literature sometime in the mid-to-late 1990s.
+Prior to that, Steve Swena alleges that his brother was a non-racist who was once a part of a multi-racial street gang and even an avid fan of hip hop music.

 The SAC has grown since its initial founding, making its way across the United States.

 Overview

 Organizational structure

 The Soldiers of Aryan Culture operate both inside and outside prison walls and are classified as a security threat group.
-SAC "officers" outside of prison stay in contact with those inside correctional facilities and communicate orders by phone.
+SAC "officers" outside of prison stay in contact with those inside correctional facilities and communicate orders via phone.

 The gang is organized by a paramilitary-esque ranking structure consisting of generals, captains, lieutenants, sergeants and soldiers.
 The more criminal activity that a member engages in, the more likely they'll advance to a higher rank.
 According to the Southern Poverty Law Center, SAC members rose through the ranks by committing violence against Hispanic and black inmates chosen at random.

-SAC accepts new members by invitation only from a lieutenant or sergeant.
-Prospective members are required to complete a six to 12-month period of missions.
+SAC accepts new members by invitation only from a lieutenant or sergeant within tge organization.
+These prospective members are required to complete a six-to-twelve-month period of missions.
 These orders typically call for attacks on other inmates.
 Once the mission is complete and the member is approved, they receive a SAC "patch" (tattoo) of the group's insignia: a swastika interwoven with an Iron Cross – sometimes accompanied by the initials "SAC".
 There also exist special patches for certain deeds, such as the SS bolts.

 Ideology

-Like most other white supremacist prison gangs such as the Aryan Brotherhood and the Nazi Lowriders, the SAC are strongly anti-Semitic.
+Unlike most other white supremacist prison gangs such as the Aryan Brotherhood and the Nazi Lowriders, the SAC has a prominent anti-Semitic rhetoric within its values.
 For the Soldiers of Aryan Culture, hatred towards Jews is rather common.

 The SAC code of conduct requires its members to attack known sex offenders and informants.
 Additionally, members are forbidden from cooperating with law enforcement and engaging in miscegenation, unless the gang leadership approves of it.